botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 To help you get started, two templates are available: [Module Templates](https://github.com/botpress/botpress/tree/master/examples/module-templates).

-1. Copy / Paste the template of your choice in `modules/`
+1. Copy the template of your choice.
+1. Paste it in `modules/`.
 1. In your `botpress.config.json`, enable the module.

 ## Module Structure

 This is the basic structure that your module should have.
-Files or folder followed by a question mark are optional and discussed more thoroughly below.
+Files or folders followed by a question mark are optional and discussed more thoroughly below.

 ```bash
 module-directory